Nepal COVID-19 data extracted from Wikipedia to fit the following models with daily deaths as dependent variable and time as independent variable

 pngpng

 We observed three outliers in the above plot.
-Next, we need to identify the date on which the outlier is present.
+Next, we need to identify the date on which each outlier is present.

 # Identify outliers